Food loss and waste: Canada

+During the 2022 Quebec general election, Québec solidaire party spokesman Gabriel Nadeau-Dubois stated that ending food waste in Quebec would be a priority of the party if they were in government.
+The party seeks to cut food waste by 50% by mandating large businesses and institutions to give unsold food to groups that would distribute the food, or to businesses that would process the food.

 China

 In 2015 the Chinese Academy of Sciences reported that in big cities there was 17 to 18 million tons of food waste, enough to feed over 30 million people.
-About 25% of the waste was staple foods and about 18% meat.
+About 25% of the waste was staple foods and about 18% from meat.

 In August 2020 the Chinese Communist Party general secretary Xi Jinping said the amount of food waste was shocking and distressing.
 A local authority campaign "Operation empty plate" (光盘行动 (Guāngpán xíngdòng)) was started to reduce waste, including encouraging food outlets to limit orders to one fewer main dish than the number of customers.

 As of December 2020, a draft law is under consideration to penalise food outlets if they encourage or mislead customers to order excessive meals causing obvious waste, first with a warning and then fines of up to 10,000 yuan.
 It would allow restaurants to charge customers who leave excessive leftovers.
-Broadcasters who promote overeating or food waste could also be fined up to 100,000 yuan.
+Broadcasters-– radio, TV, or online – which produces publishes or disseminates the promotion of food waste, including overeating. who promote overeating or food waste could also be fined up to 100,000 yuan.